 Where any inconsistency exists between these documents the Applicant shall verify in writing with Council, the relevant standard to be adopted.

-Details Required Prior to Commencement – Public Road Works

-Any public road works in accordance with this development consent shall not commence until:-
+Public Works Certificate for Works

+An application for a Public Works Certificate and the associated fee shall be submitted to Council.

-(a) detailed engineering plans and specifications (including a Design Certification Report and Checklists in accordance with the Lake Macquarie City Council Engineering Guidelines) relating to the work have been endorsed with a Construction Certificate by :-
+The application shall include detailed engineering plans and specifications (including a Design Certification Report and Checklists in accordance with the Lake Macquarie City Council Engineering Guidelines) relating to the works.

-(i) Council, or

-(ii) an appropriately Accredited certifier accredited in accordance with the Building Professionals Board Accreditation Scheme, and

-(b) the person having the benefit of the development consent:-

-(i) has appointed a Principal Certifying Authority, and

-(ii) has notified the consent authority and the Council (if the Council is not the consent authority) of the appointment, and

-(c) the person having the benefit of the development consent has given at least two (2) days notice to Council of the intention to commence works.

-In accordance with Council's authority under Section 138 of The Roads Act 1993, a Private Certifier shall not issue a Construction Certificate for any works within an existing public road.
-A Construction Certificate application must be lodged with Lake Macquarie City Council for the works.

-Where Council is the Principal Certifying Authority for a subdivision an application for a Construction Certificate can only be made to Lake Macquarie City Council.

-A fee for applications for Construction Certificates will be required to be paid in accordance with Council’s fees and charges for Construction Certificates.

-82. Construction of Kerb and Gutter and Associated Works
+do82.
+Construction of Kerb and Gutter and Associated Works

-The Applicant shall construct in Warners Bay Road, for the full frontage of the development site, kerb and gutter and an associated parking lane including drainage and adjustment to existing constructions (including removal of redundant driveway crossovers) in accordance with the provisions of the publications and standards identified in this consent.
+The Applicant shall construct in Warners Bay Road, for the full frontage of the development site, kerb and gutter, drainage and adjustment to existing constructions (including removal of redundant driveway crossovers) in accordance with the provisions of the publications and standards identified in this consent.

+A design plan for the works shall be submitted to Lake Macquarie City Council.

-No works shall commence on site prior to the issue of a Construction Certificate.
+No works shall commence prior to the issue of a Public Works Certificate in accordance with s138 of the Roads Act 1993.

+Any works on a public road shall be approved by Council.

+A Compliance Certificate shall be issued by Council stating the kerb and guttering, road pavement, shoulder sealing and associated drainage works have been constructed in accordance with the Construction Certificate and/or s138 Roads Act Approval, prior to the issue of the Final Occupation Certificate.

 Linemarking and Signposting

 The applicant shall arrange for the provision of linemarking and sign posting along the Warners Bay Road frontage as follows:-

+“No stopping” signs and appropriate linemarking are to be provided as per the approved Civil plans.

+A design plan for the works shall be submitted to Lake Macquarie City Council.

+No works shall commence prior to the issue of a Public Works Certificate in accordance with s138 of the Roads Act 1993.

-“No parking” signs and appropriate linemarking are to be provided to the western side of the on street parking spaces, at the approach to the driveway access for the site, in consultation with Council Traffic Engineers (a minimum 10m distance provided clear of obstructions) to enable safe vehicular access.All regulatory linemarking and sign posting on Public roads shall be submitted to Council's Traffic Facilities & Road Safety Committee.
+All regulatory linemarking and sign posting on Public roads shall be submitted to Council's Traffic Facilities & Road Safety Committee.
 The works shall not commence until approved by the Committee.

 Pavement Standards